MattRueter/Node_Lab/README.md

 # Node Lab

-A place to practice node and create examples for later reference.
+## Purpose:
+To practice basic and intermediate Node concepts in isolation.